loelschlaeger/locglob/README.md

 ### general controls
 - minimize: A boolean, specifying whether to minimize (TRUE) or to maximize (FALSE).
+- nmax: The maximal number of nested neighborhoods.

 ### initialization
 - init_runs: A positive integer specifying the number of random initializations.